ultimape/garden/weeds/praetor-labs/project-proposals/2022/07/project-viril.md

 #### Security During Development & With Training

-We are actively exploring options for securely transmitting data to us ala something like a dropbox system.
-This is a problem that I would like to solve as part of the course of this project.
+We are actively exploring options for securely transmitting data to us ala something like a ["secure drop"](https://en.wikipedia.org/wiki/SecureDrop) system.
+This is a problem that we would need to solve as part of the course of this project.

 Once acquired, images used in our machine learning project will stay encrypted on a couple of hard-drives in a secured location (literally a safe) and only transferred to the Machine Learning device during the training phases.